 I am a doctoral candidate at the Global Change Institute, School of GeoSciences, at the University of Edinburgh, supervised by Dr Casey Ryan.
 I have also worked in community natural resource management programmes in various developing countries.
-Generally, I’m interested in land use change science, procedural and technological innovations for applied local natural resource management, and the sociopolitical aspects of the use of science and technology in land-based sustainability programmes.
+Generally, I’m interested in quantitative and qualitative land use change science, procedural and technological innovations for applied local natural resource management, and the sociopolitical aspects of the use of science and technology in land-based sustainability programmes.

 ORCID id: orcid.org/0000-0002-5416-951X

 Broadly, my current work assesses and aims to improve the effectiveness of scientific analyses in global and national programmes which seek to change land use by small-scale farmers.
 This research mainly relies on empirical analyses of the performance of smallholder payments for ecosystem service (carbon agroforestry) programmes across the tropics.

-I seek to conduct interdisciplinary research on socioecological systems using a variety of methods including: field measurement of forests; quantitative modelling of land-based ecosystem services (e.g. carbon sequestration); participatory household- and community-level social and environmental data collection and analyses; and political ecology and science and technology studies (STS) methods.
+I seek to conduct interdisciplinary research on socioecological systems using a variety of methods including: field measurement of forests; quantitative modelling of land-based ecosystem services (e.g. carbon sequestration) and socio-ecological systems; participatory household- and community-level social and environmental data collection and analyses; and political ecology and science and technology studies (STS) methods.

 I am carrying out my current research in collaboration with the International Institute for Environment and Development (IIED) Sustainable Markets Group, the Plan Vivo Foundation, ECOTRUST, Uganda, and Cooperativa AMBIO, Mexico.
 My studentship is mainly funded by the UK NERC E3 Docotoral Training Partnership.

 My previous work includes: